shichao-an/notes/docs/csn/part1.md

 ### Type Conversions

 When the operands for an operator has different types, conversion is required.
-Usually, the compiler performs [implict conversions](http://en.cppreference.com/w/c/language/conversion), on the premise that information is not lost, to convert the "narrow" bit-width operand into the "wide" one.
+Usually, the compiler performs [implicit conversions](http://en.cppreference.com/w/c/language/conversion), on the premise that information is not lost, to convert the "narrow" bit-width operand into the "wide" one.

 #### Arithmetic conversions